applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/database-searching.md

 Figure 2: Size of GenBank.

 One way that we can deal with this problem is by recognizing that most of the alignments that are performed in a database search are unlikely to be very good alignments.
 An algorithm developer could therefore improve runtime by defining a heuristic (or a rule) that is applied to determine which reference sequences are likely to result in good alignments, and only aligning the query against those.
 For it to be useful, making the decision to align or not (i.e., applying the heuristic) must be *much faster* than actually performing the pairwise alignment.
 The heuristic also needs to make *good* choices about which reference sequences to align the query against.
-If the algorithm chooses to not align against a specific query, that query is ruled out as a possible result of the database search.
-A good heuristic for sequence homology searching therefore makes it very unlikely to exclude the best alignment(s).
+If the algorithm chooses to not align against a specific reference, that reference is ruled out as a possible result of the database search.
+A good heuristic for sequence homology searching would therefore be very unlikely to exclude the best alignment(s).
 When thinking about heuristic algorithms in general, there are some important considerations:

 1. How often does the heuristic algorithm fail to get the right answer (in our case, does it make good choices about which reference sequences to align against)?
 2. How much faster is the heuristic than the "complete" approach, and is that reduction in runtime enough to justify not being guaranteed to get the best answer?